Get

 5. Meet Their Exercise Needs

 Often, dogs will start misbehaving simply because they’re bored or because they have pent-up energy.
 Meeting their daily exercise needs can help with both these things and is a big part of having a well-adjusted and well-behaved pooch.
 Each dog will have their own exercise needs depending on their size, breed, and age, but no matter what those needs are, it’s up to you to meet them!
-If you’re unsure about how much exercise and stimulation your dog needs per day, discuss it with your vet.
+If you’re unsure about how much exercise and stimulation your dog needs per day, discuss it with a vet.

 6. Use Positive Reinforcement